ras-ros2/ras_docker/README.md

 or press `Ctrl + D`.

 ---
-## Step 11: Kill the Server App
+## Step 11: Kill the Robot App
-To stop the server app, use:
+To stop the robot app, use:
 ```bash
 ras_kill
 ```